Heatblur-Simulations/f-4e-manual/src/dcs/persistence.md

 repaired** between flights.

 > 💡 Depending on the spawn type, the ground crew might change some switches and
 > knobs while preparing the aircraft for the pilot in advance.
+Important switches
+> are placed in their correct initial positions, regardless of how the player
+> left them previously.

 With persistence enabled, the state of the aircraft will be automatically saved when the aircraft is **successfully left on ground** (for example not in-flight